 It is easy to forget how censorship is still a reality in some parts of the world.
-Like many countries, Iran has a long history of systematic censorship; especially reactive measures where information in newspapers, on television or on the internet is withhold from the public have been present for ages.
-These forms of censorship were used for suppression of opposition and for influencing of public opinion.
-Censorship in Iran comes in waves which exist parallel to political crises.
-In situations of crisis, the state tries to get power back by controlling information streams and thereby denying opposition groups influence on the public debate.
+Like many countries, Iran has a long history of systematic censorship; especially reactive measures where the free flow of information in newspapers, on television, or online is withheld from the public.
+These brutal forms of censorship continue to being utilized to suppress the opposition and to influence the public opinion.
+Censorship in Iran comes in waves which inherently exist parallel to political crises.
+When a crisis arises, the State tries to regain power by controlling the information streams and thereby denying opposition groups’ influences on the public debate.

-Despite the systematic censorship in the last century in Iran, we have seen great developments in Iranian literature productions.
-However, in the years after the revolution censorship intensified again and led to a greater self-censorship among the authors.
+Despite the systematic censorship in the last century in Iran, we have seen great developments in Iranian literature.
+However, in the years following the revolution, censorship intensified dramatically and led to a greater self-censorship among the authors.

-Self-censorship in books, films, play, music, art, and social media can also occur in order to conform to the expectations of the censor agents in The Ministry of Culture and Islamic Guidance.
+Self-censorship in books, films, plays, music, art, and social media can also occur in order to conform to the expectations and adhere to the requirements of the censoring agents in The Ministry of Culture and Islamic Guidance.

-This page is for those whose works cannot be published due to censorship or wish to publish their work freely and without self-censorship.
-You can send your artwork to this page and your work will be published here.
+This page is for those whose works are banned and cannot be “published” due to censorship, or those who pursue publishing their work freely and with zero self-censorship.
+You can submit your artwork to this page to see it published here.

-Last but not the least, this page is in the beginning of its journey and needs your suggestions and consultations.
-We welcome all authors, artists, translators with various beliefs, thoughts, and ideologies.
+Last but not the least, this page is still in its infancy and its glorious adolescence would demand your recommendations and consultations.
+We welcome diversity of authors, artists, translators regardless of their beliefs, thoughts, and ideologies.